 Charity committed to ending inequality and improving the health and well-being of pregnant women, partners and young children – from conception through to the child’s early years.
 Maternity rights advice line available.

 A listing guide for lesbian events, groups and organisations of interest to lesbians and within reach of Bristol UK.
 Missing Lesbians exists to give people information on events and groups of interest to the lesbian community in the South West and South Wales.
 They currently cover Bristol, Bath and Somerset, Devon, Cornwall, Gloucestershire and South Wales including Swansea and Cardiff.

 Missing Link is a mental health and housing service for women in Bristol, they provide a range of housing and support to women that either have acute or long term mental health needs.

 Mothers for Mothers is a group of mothers most of who have suffered depression or distress after the birth of one or more babies.
 They offer support information and most of all a listening ear for any worries or concerns you may have.
-They offer a telephone helpline, support groups and counselling.
+They offer a telephone and text helpline service, support groups and counselling.

 The Freephone 24 Hour National Domestic Violence Helpline, run in partnership between Women’s Aid and Refuge, is a national service for women experiencing domestic violence, their family, friends, colleagues and others calling on their behalf.

 Next Link is part of Missing Link Mental Health Services.
 We provide domestic abuse support services.

 We provide support for anyone (women, men and children) who has been the victim of rape and sexual abuse across the whole Avon and Somerset area.
 We also provide women’s mental health and domestic abuse support services.

 ‘Self Injury, Self Help’ are a Bristol based community organisation, who run self-help support groups for people who self-injure.
 They create a safe space to talk, offer and receive support in an accepting environment.